Du soleil au cœur

-Du soleil au cœur is the first album by Canadian singer Celine Dion released in France.
-It was issued on 20 September 1983, through Pathé-Marconi.
-It is a compilation of songs taken from Dion's previous studio albums released in Quebec, Canada: Tellement j'ai d'amour...
+Du soleil au cœur (lit.
+'Sunshine in the heart') is the first album by Canadian singer Celine Dion released in France.
+Issued on 20 September 1983 through Pathé‑Marconi, the compilation introduced French audiences to Dion's early recordings by drawing from her Canadian studio albums Tellement j'ai d'amour...
 (1982) and Les chemins de ma maison (1983).
-Du soleil au cœur also includes one new track, "À quatre pas d'ici", a French version of Bucks Fizz's "The Land of Make Believe".
+It also includes one new track, "À quatre pas d'ici", a French adaptation of the UK number‑one single "The Land of Make Believe" by Bucks Fizz.

 Background and conception

-The album is a compilation of songs from Dion's two Canadian albums: Tellement j'ai d'amour...
-(1982) and Les chemins de ma maison (1983).
-It was released after the success of "D'amour ou d'amitié", which reached number five in France and was certified gold.
-In 2002, Du soleil au cœur was re-released by Sony Music on CD with five bonus tracks from Dion's early albums.
+Du soleil au cœur compiles tracks previously released on Dion's Canadian albums Tellement j'ai d'amour... and Les chemins de ma maison.
+Its release followed the success of "D'amour ou d'amitié", which reached number five in France and earned a gold certification, making Dion the first Canadian artist to receive this recognition in the country.
+The compilation was issued to present Dion's early work to a wider French audience and reflects her growing collaboration with lyricist Eddy Marnay.
+In 2002, the album was reissued on CD by Sony Music with five additional tracks from Dion's early recordings.

 Track listing

-All tracks produced by Eddy Marnay and Rudi Pascal, except "Le vieux monsieur de la rue Royale" and "La voix du bon Dieu" produced by Marnay and René Angélil.
+All tracks were produced by Eddy Marnay and Rudi Pascal, except "Le vieux monsieur de la rue Royale", produced by Marnay and René Angélil.